top of page

 WHAT IS THE REPOLY PROPOSAL?

-RePoly (formerly Plasrefine) has launched a Class 1 Merit Appeal in the Land and Environment Court of NSW to challenge the IPC’s rejection of their State Significant Development application to build one of Australia’s largest plastics recycling facilities in Moss Vale.
+The proponent has now lodged a Class 1 Merit Appeal in the NSW Land and Environment Court.
+They are seeking to overturn the IPC’s refusal of their State Significant Development application to build one of Australia’s largest plastics recycling facilities in Moss Vale.

 THIS IS THE WRONG FACILITY IN THE WRONG LOCATION

-Please join us and local media, to learn about how you can join our fight to Reject RePoly.
+Join us to learn how you can help support the community’s efforts to Reject RePoly.

 CowMask.jpg

-If approved, RePoly would be Australia’s largest plastics recycling and remanufacturing plant, operating 24/7 within the Sydney Water Catchment — a system supplying over five million people.
+If approved, RePoly would become Australia’s largest plastics recycling and remanufacturing facility.
+It would operate 24 hours a day, seven days a week, within the Sydney Water Catchment — a system that supplies drinking water to more than five million people.

-The proposed site is situated directly on riparian waterways that feed into the Wingecarribee River and Warragamba Dam.
-The site is also within a high-risk bushfire zone with no local hazmat capacity, meaning in an emergency.
+The proposed site sits directly on riparian waterways that flow into the Wingecarribee River and Warragamba Dam.
+It is also located in a high-risk bushfire zone and there is no local hazardous-materials response capability.

 Reject Repoly Mobile_300x.png